Airlines body says laptop ban affecting Middle East-U.S. traffic

 That affects carriers such as Emirates, Qatar Airways and Turkish Airlines.

-IATA said that in March traffic measured in revenue passenger kilometers between the Middle East and the United States fell by 2.8 percent year-on-year, the first drop in at least seven years.
+IATA said that in March traffic measured in revenue passenger kilometres between the Middle East and the United States fell by 2.8 percent year-on-year, the first drop in at least seven years.

 "It's too early to be absolutely sure, but we think these numbers are indicative of some impact on travel," IATA chief economist Brian Pearce said on Thursday.